cjerdonek/groome-python-expected/docs/releasing.md

 ### 3.3 Register version on PyPI

-When the repository is ready, [register](http://docs.python.org/distutils/packageindex.html) the version on PyPI.
+After the repository is ready, [register](http://docs.python.org/distutils/packageindex.html) the version on PyPI.

 Registering on PyPI adds an entry to PyPI for the version without uploading any code.
-Registering creates a page and URL for the version (e.g. [http://pypi.python.org/pypi/Pizza/0.1.0](http://pypi.python.org/pypi/Pizza/0.1.0)), stores metadata about the version on the page, and adds the current "long_description" to the version's page after converting it to HTML.
+Registering creates a page and URL for the version (e.g. [http://pypi.python.org/pypi/Pizza/0.1.0](http://pypi.python.org/pypi/Pizza/0.1.0)), stores metadata about the version, and adds the current "long_description" to the version's page after converting it to HTML.
 To register:

     $ python setup.py register